soundpress/RulesOfNYC/docs/c13/index.rst

 (c) Permit holder photographs.
 All individual applicants for a new or renewed permit, and persons who require a replacement or substitute permit or decal for a mobile food vending unit, shall personally appear at a location designated by the Department so that a current identifying photograph may be taken.

-(d) Pre permit inspections and reinspections.
+(d) Pre permit inspections.
 Permit applicants or permittees must bring the mobile food vending unit in for inspection, at a place designated by the Department, and present (i) a currently valid mobile food vendor's license, and (ii) another government issued photo identification acceptable to the Department in the following circumstances:

    (1) Before the issuance of a new or renewed mobile food vending permit and decal;